 Highlights of the Holiday

 I think my highlight of Lourdas, in Kefalonia, was Lucas and Sienna playing together in the pool.
-Lucas hasn’t seen Sienna “swimming” yet as I take her to SwimBabes when he’s at preschool and he was so encouraging and gentle with her.
-Watching them float around in the blow up shark together was super cute and I was excited for future holidays, seeing them splash about together.
+Lucas hasn’t seen Sienna “swimming” yet as I take her to SwimBabes when he’s at preschool.
+He was so encouraging and gentle with her.
+Watching them float around in the blow up shark together was super cute!
+I was excited for future holidays, seeing them splash about together.

-I’m of a pool penguin than a beach babe.
-The sand annoys me because it gets everywhere, I don’t like salt water and everything is a little further away.
-My husband loves the beach so I have to compromise from time to time and actually, being forced to spend time of the beach has made me like it a little more.
-I like being on the beach for the sound of the waves and the fact that Lucas will happily build sandcastles for ages.
-The first day we went down to the beach (which is at the bottom of a very steep hill) it was so windy I thought we would fly away and end up in Oz.
-The waves were huge and rolling in high up on the beach, everything was being swept about and it wasn’t very pleasant…even my beach loving husband agreed with this.
+Lucas will happily build sandcastles for ages.
+The first day we went down to the beach it was so windy I thought we would fly away!
+The waves were huge and rolling in high up on the beach, everything was being swept about.
+It wasn’t very pleasant…even my beach loving husband agreed with this.
 The second day it was a lot calmer and more enjoyable.
-Lucas and Daddy went off down the beach to snorkel, Sienna was sleeping and I actually got an hour or so in peace alone.
+Lucas and Daddy went off down the beach to snorkel.
+Sienna was sleeping and I actually got an hour or so in peace alone.
 With the stunning beach views, it was the hour of “me time” I needed!